MicrosoftDocs/PowerShell-Docs/reference/v3/Management/Limit-EventLog.md

 Required: False
 Position: Named
 Default value: Local computer
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -LogName
 Specifies the event logs.
-Enter the log name \(the value of the Log property; not the LogDisplayName\) of one or more event logs , separated by commas.
+Enter the log name (the value of the Log property; not the LogDisplayName) of one or more event logs , separated by commas.
 Wildcard characters are not permitted.
 This parameter is required.